mott-lab/mtd-research/mn-setup/README.md

 5. In the Mininet VM, run `sudo route -n`.
 Note the IP address listed under the `Gateway` field for the entry with the `UG` flags shown.
 This address is the one with which your VM communicates to your local computer and thus, the Floodlight controller.

 ## Running the Test-bed
-1. Type `sudo python create-net.py` from the `mn-setup` directory in the VM.
-This script creates the network test-bed with 10 hosts and spawns virtual terminals to interact with every virtualized network device.
+1. Type `sudo python create-net.py <controller IP> <controller port>` from the `mn-setup` directory in the VM.
+You obtained the controller's IP address in Step 5 of the Setup instructions.
+For Floodlight, the controller's port is 6653.
+    * This script creates the network test-bed with 10 hosts and spawns virtual terminals to interact with every virtualized network device.

 2. That's it!
 You can run commands in different terminals just by clicking in each of them.
 Type `/timer.sh` on a few hosts to run the basic timer script.
 It should print out its process ID and the current date and time every 3 seconds.
   * Note: Each host has its own private directories, but they still have access to the same underlying VM.
 For illustration, type `ps -a` on a host after starting `timer.sh` on a few others.
 You will see every process running.